MWschutte/scalar-jepsen/doc/blog.md

 ## Test 1 - Testing the "strong consistency" guarantee during node failure

-This test verifies strong consistency of Cassandra as defined in the CAP theorem.
-I.e. every read receives the most recent write.
+This test verifies if every read reads the most recent write when $R + W \gt RF$.
+We do this by verifying if any updates are lost when apppending items to a list.
+We expect that all reads will read the most up to date value and that none are lost.
+And by only appending to a list we can easily verify if any updates are lost.

 ### Test setup
 This test detects lost writes.
 It uses a list datatype.
 All transactions are appended to list or read operations.
-The cassandra cluster is configured with 5 nodes.
 Different read/write consistency levels are configured such that the number of reads $R$ or the number of writes $W$ is larger than the replication factor $RF$:

-$R + W \gt RF$

-When this is the case, according to the documentation, Cassandra provides strong consistency.
-For nemesis we used crash and network bridge.
+For the nemesis we used the Crash nemesis that simulates node failure.

 ### Results